chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/HW.md

 # STEPS

 1. Before starting PC, disconnecting any additional displays.
-2. Reboot if needed if already have the additional display connected.
+2. Reboot if needed if you still have the additional display connected.

 # CONCLUSION